-2.1 Flow payoffs
+2.1 Flow Payoffs

 We assume that supply and demand curves are linear, the stock-related damage function quadratic, and that E and R's average production costs increase in the rate of output (but are independent of the stock).
+The imported good is an input, not a final good, so the demand functions are derived demand.
+The surplus corresponding to these demand functions is an approximation of the value of the input in production, not an approximation of the dollar value of utility.
 The world fuel price, defined as the price that E receives and R pays is p.
 Consumers in I pay the price P. P - p equals the (possibly implicit) unit tax or quota rent in I. We first state the single period payoffs of the three agents, and then use these to define the dynamic game.

 Country I has no domestic production; its demand for imports equals A - BP.
 The tariff revenue or the quota rents equal (P - p)(A - BP).
 The climate-related damages, conditional on x, is $\frac{d}{2}x^2$ where d is a constant.
-The stock x is an amalgram of all climate-related variables, e.g. carbon stocks and temperature changes, and thus does not have a simple physical interpretation.
+The stock x is an amalgam of all climate-related variables, e.g. carbon stocks and temperature changes, and thus does not have a simple physical interpretation.
 Merely for purpose of exposition, we refer to it as the pollution stock.
 I's single period payoff equals consumer surplus plus tariff revenue (or quota rents) minus environmental damages: